FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 ---
 layout: blog-post
 title: Adding magic links to your Next.js application using FusionAuth
-description: In this guide, we’ll build a simple web application using Next.js that allows a user to sign up, and then log in using a magic link sent to their email address.
+description: In this guide, we’ll build a simple web application using Next.js that allows a user to sign up and then login using a magic link sent to their email address.
 author: Shivan Moodley
 category: blog
 tags: tutorial tutorial-nextjs tutorial-typescript
 excerpt_separator: "<!--more-->"
 ---

-In this guide, we’ll build a simple web application using Next.js that allows a user to sign up, and then log in using a magic link sent to their email address.
+In this guide, we’ll build a simple web application using Next.js that allows a user to sign up and then login using a magic link sent to their email address.

 <!--more-->

-The completed application will include a public page which allows users to either sign up or log-in via FusionAuth, as well as a private page where they will be able to view their profile information once they’ve logged in, using OpenID Connect.
+The completed application will include a public page that allows users to either sign up or login via FusionAuth, as well as a private page where they will be able to view their profile information once they’ve logged in using OpenID Connect.
 Additionally, users will be able to log out and go back to the public page.

 If you’d prefer to skip ahead and take a look at the code, you can view it [here](https://github.com/ritza-co/nextjs-fusionauth-passwordless).